McClellan wins special election for Virginia’s 4th District

 She changed course and first sought elected office herself in 2005.
 She’s been active in the state Democratic party since she was in college and met her husband, David Mills, through politics.
 They were married by U.S. Sen. Tim Kaine, a mentor and adviser of McClellan who campaigned with her over the weekend.

-Kaine said at a Saturday rally in Richmond that McClellan’s combination of legislative experience and her existing connections with Virginia’s congressional delegation — including four Republican members with whom she served in the General Assembly — means she’ll be well positioned to be effective in the GOP-controlled U.S. House.
+Kaine said at a Saturday rally in Richmond that McClellan’s combination of legislative experience and her existing connections with Virginia’s congressional delegation — including four Republican members with whom she served in the General Assembly — means she’ll be well positioned to be effective despite the GOP majority.

 “She’s a hard worker, does the homework, really gets into the details,” Kaine told reporters.
 “She’s very firm in her convictions, but she’s a civil, courteous person who doesn’t push anybody away.”